cartopher/automate-sangis-python/README.md

 conda activate sangisdownload
 conda list
 ````
-To download the `automate-sangis-python` repository and install the `downloadsangis` environment, you will need to follow these steps:
+To download the `automate-sangis-python` repository and install the `sangisdownload` environment, you will need to follow these steps:

 __1.__ Download `automate-sangis-python` repository (ZIP) to your preferred directory and extract its contents.
 - This repository contains all the modules to run the automation process, in addition to a file called `environment.yml`, which contains a list of required packages and dependencies that are all installed during the environment creation process, as described below.